Honors & Awards

 » Tom Osborne Citizenship Team (2016, 2017)

 Peyton Newell moves into his junior season with the Huskers looking to make the most of an opportunity for playing time on the defensive front.
-The 6-3, 290-pound Newell has been a reserve tackle the past two seasons, but will line up at a defensive end spot in the Huskers' new 3-4 defensive alignment.
-Newell came to Nebraska after a standout prep career at Hiawatha High School in Kansas where he starred on both sides of the ball.
+The 6-3, 295-pound Newell has been a reserve tackle the past two seasons, but is likely to line up at end in the Huskers’ 3-4 defensive alignment.
+Newell was a breakout player during spring ball, spending the majority of his time with the second defensive unit.

 2015 (Redshirt Freshman)